 The sociology major at Trinity College is designed to provide students with the theoretical and methodological tools to analyze the reciprocal relationship between the individual and society.

 Students are required to take 11 courses in sociology, including SOCL 101, 201, 202, 210, 410, or 420, and at least three courses at the 300 level.
 SOCL 101 is the prerequisite entry course for all upper level courses.
-Students are required to take SOCL 210.
-Statistics for the Social Sciences prior to taking SOCL 201.
-Research Methods in the Social Sciences.
-These courses must add up to at least 11 credits.
-It is recommended that sociology majors take SOCL 201, 202, and 210 as early in the major as possible.
+Students are strongly encouraged to take SOCL 201, 202, and 210 before their junior year.
 Students who qualify and choose to write a two-credit honors thesis (see below) are exempted from taking 410 or 420, the senior seminar requirement.
 SOCL 201, 202, 210, and 300-level courses must be taken at Trinity College.
 A grade of at least a C- must be earned in each course that is to count toward the major.
 Senior thesis credit counts as two elective courses for the major.

 Study away: A period of study away can enrich students’ knowledge of sociology by exposing them to the diversity and complexity of human interaction.
 Therefore, majors are strongly encouraged to incorporate into their studies international or domestic study away.
 While there are many general programs of study away for Trinity students, sociology majors have regularly participated in the programs listed below:

 - Trinity Study Away Programs (Cape Town, South Africa; Rome, Italy)

 - Domestic Programs (Twelve-College Exchange Program, National Theater Institute, Dartmouth, Mount Holyoke, Smith, Vassar, Wellesley, Wesleyan, Wheaton, Williams, and Williams-Mystic)